San Jose Short Sales

 - Loan Workout: If you experience difficulty paying your mortgage, you should immediately contact your lender or a housing counselor to try to work something out.
 If you just need a little time to get back on your feet, your lender may agree to a loan workout plan to temporarily reduce or suspend your payments, allow you to repay what’s past due in monthly installments, or provide some other type of relief.

 - Short Sale: Another option is to sell your property.
-Selling your home may be challenging if you are “upside down”, which means your unpaid balance is more than your sales price.
+Selling your home may be challenging if you are “upside-down”, which means your unpaid balance is more than your sales price.
 Your lender may agree to a short sale by accepting a loan payoff of less than what’s owed.
 As with foreclosure, a short sale may affect your credit, tax liability, personal liability, and pose other consequences.
-With a short sale you can at least avoid the stigma of foreclosure.
-Doing a short sale allows you to take a proactive approach to dealing with your distressed loan, rather than go through what can be an agonizing wait for the foreclosure process to run its course.
-Contact Kathleen Daniels, San Jose Short Sales to determine if you qualify for a short sale and discuss the process of listing and selling your property.
+With a short sale, you can at least avoid the stigma of foreclosure.
+Doing a short sale allows you to take a proactive approach to deal with your distressed loan, rather than go through what can be an agonizing wait for the foreclosure process to run its course.
+Contact Kathleen Daniels, Certified Short Sale Specialist to determine if you qualify for a short sale and discuss the process of listing and selling your property.

 - Refinance: If you cannot do a loan workout or loan modification with your existing lender, you may be able to refinance your loan with your lender or another lender.
-Low FICO scores, low appraisals and the lack of income are common obstacles to refinancing distressed loans.
+Low FICO scores, low appraisals, and a lack of income are common obstacles to refinancing distressed loans.
 Qualifying for a refinance depends on your individual circumstances.
-You may be eligible for federal assistance through the Home Affordable Refinance program for up to 125% of the property’s value if you currently have a Fannie Mae or Freddie Mac loan or the Hope for Homeowner program for a FHA-insured fixed rate refinance up to 96.5%of the property’s value, but other terms apply.
+You may be eligible for federal assistance through the Home Affordable Refinance program for up to 125% of the property’s value if you currently have a Fannie Mae or Freddie Mac loan or the Hope for Homeowner program for an FHA-insured fixed-rate refinance up to 96.5%of the property’s value, but other terms apply.

-Carefully consider the pros and cons, including possible credit, tax, legal and other consequences to any and all foreclosure alternatives.
-Our specialty is San Jose Short Sales.
+Carefully consider the pros and cons of how to save your home from foreclosure, including possible credit, tax, legal and other consequences to any and all foreclosure alternatives.
+As a Short Sale Specialist, we help homeowners understand foreclosure options and manage the San Jose Short Sales process.

 THIS INFORMATION IS INTENDED TO PROVIDE GENERAL ANSWERS TO GENERAL QUESTIONS.
 IT IS NOT INTENDED AS A SUBSTITUTE FOR INDIVIDUAL LEGAL AND/OR TAX ADVICE.
 EVERY SITUATION IS UNIQUE TO EVERY INDIVIDUAL.
-THEREFORE SPECIFIC LEGAL AND/OR TAX QUESTIONS MUST BE ADDRESSED WITH A LEGAL OR TAX PROFESSIONAL.
+THEREFORE SPECIFIC LEGAL AND/OR TAX QUESTIONS MUST BE ADDRESSED WITH AN APPROPRIATE LEGAL OR TAX PROFESSIONAL.